They may get their name from their photocopying function, but ‘copiers’ also offer the ability to print, scan and more.

 Another huge benefit of pull printing is improved data security – if you’ve ever raced down the office to get to the printer before your sensitive document gets collected by the wrong person, you’ll know what we mean.
 Pull print helps to ensure that documents are only seen by the person who sent the print job.

-Hopefully, these copier features highlight how just how multifunctional they really are.
-If you want to get the most out of your office technology then a modern photocopier is the answer.
+Hopefully, these copier features highlight how just how multifunctional these multifunctional devices are!
+If you want to get the most out of your office technology then we’d love to speak to you about your needs.

 Would you like to have a conversation to find out how a KRL copier will help your business?
 Give us a call on 01482 657007, or get in touch.